What is a Medical Device Ban?

 How Often Does the FDA use this Authority to Protect Public Health?

-The FDA acts on this authority very rarely.
+The FDA very rarely acts on this authority.
 Until 2016, the FDA banned only one other medical device, prosthetic hair fibers.
 The FDA found there was no public health benefit to this device.
 This device presented a substantial deception to patients or users about the benefits of the device.
-The prosthetic hair fibers did not stimulate hair growth nor conceal baldness and could actually cause serious infections, illness, and injuries from their implantation.
-We believed that, either directly or by implication, the labeling and advertising materials misrepresented the device as safe, effective, and causing little or no discomfort, among other misleading claims.
-In determining whether a device is deceptive, the FDA Commissioner considers whether users of the device may be deceived or otherwise harmed by the device.
+The prosthetic hair fibers did not stimulate hair growth nor conceal baldness, but could actually cause serious infections, illness, and injuries from their implantation.
+We believed that the labeling and advertising materials directly or implied misrepresented the device as safe, effective, and causing little or no discomfort, among other misleading claims.

 In April 2016, the FDA proposed a ban on electrical stimulation devices (ESDs), intended to reduce aggressive or self-injurious behaviors, because they present an unreasonable and substantial risk of illness or injury to the public.
 ESDs administer electrical shocks through electrodes attached to the skin of individuals to attempt to condition them to stop engaging in self-injurious or aggressive behaviors.
 Many people getting exposed to these devices have intellectual or developmental disabilities that make it difficult to communicate their pain or consent.
 A number of significant psychological and physical risks associated with the use of these devices, including depression, anxiety, worsening of self-injury behaviors and symptoms of posttraumatic stress disorder, pain, burns, and tissue damage.
 In addition, there is a risk of errant shocks from a device malfunction.
 As these risks cannot be eliminated through new or updated labeling, banning the product is necessary to protect public health.
 The proposed ban does not apply to ESDs used to create aversions to other conditions or habits, such as smoking.
 For a detailed description of the risks that the FDA identified, please refer to the proposed rule.